-Admission to the Automated Accounting Applications program is open to all students with Grade 12 reading and math skills.
-Students who, by their record or test results, cannot demonstrate competency at the above levels, will be advised to enroll in, and successfully complete, the appropriate math and English courses prior to attempting the Accounting and Data Processing Systems curriculum.
+Admission to the Automated Accounting Applications program is open to all students with 12th grade reading and math skills.
+Students who, by their record or test results, cannot demonstrate competency at this level will be advised to enroll in, and successfully complete, the appropriate math and English courses prior to attempting the Accounting and Data Processing Systems curriculum.